defaultxr/cl-patterns/doc/SC.md

   * Pset
   * Psetpre
   * Pstretch
-  * Pstutter - see also: pr
+  * Pstutter - done as pstutter. see also: pr
-  * PdurStutter
+  * PdurStutter - done as pdurstutter. see also: pbind's :pdurstutter key.
   * Psym
-  * Psync - see also: pbind's :psync key
+  * Psync - see also: pbind's :psync key.
   * Ptrace - done as ptrace
-  * Pwrap
+  * Pwrap - see also: (pnary #'wrap)
 * math / randomness patterns
   * Punop - done as punop
   * Pbinop - done as pbinop